heyphord/SB-Test/README.md

 ## REST API GUIDELINES

-Guide to how apis will designed for consistency accross microservices.
+Guide on how apis will be designed for consistency accross microservices.

 https://learn.microsoft.com/en-us/azure/architecture/best-practices/api-design